 We have focused on a range of Android File Managers which can manage local data as well as the data on the network or cloud storage.
 Some of these are aimed at mid-range devices and others work well on the newer, more powerful smartphones.

-Each of these files managers come with unique features and each will suit the needs of different users.
+Each of these file managers comes with unique features and each will suit the needs of different users.

 The Top 15 Android File Manager Apps